shahbazalamjobs/Interview-Prep-2024/01-Front-End/01-Notes/17-IIFE.md

 With the advent of ES6 (ECMAScript 2015), modules provide a more structured way to handle scope and encapsulation, reducing the need for IIFEs in many cases.
 However, understanding IIFEs is still important for working with legacy code and certain patterns.

-Do you need more examples or explanations on specific aspects of IIFEs?